Best Back Squat Workout for Muscle (Barbell Routine & Crossfit WoD)

 • Calf Raises

-What Makes a Good Squat Workout Program or Routine?
+What Makes an Effective Squat Workout Program or Routine?

-Many weight lifters, especially beginners looking to add on leg definition, might wonder what makes a good squat workout routine or program.
+Many weight lifters, especially beginners looking to add on leg definition, might wonder what makes an effective squat workout routine or program.
 Well, there are actually a few things that play a role.

 A young man wearing a black activewear shirt, gray short and knee guards, and white shoes is performing a heavy weight barbell back squats using a barbell with two black weighted plates in a gym with concrete brick walling and black floor.

-First and foremost, using a program that facilitates enough weight, reps, and sets is key for a good squat workout and overall routine.
+First and foremost, using a program that facilitates enough weight, reps, and sets is key for an effective squat workout and overall routine.
 If muscle hypertrophy is the goal, then lifters should be feeling tired by the last few reps of an exercise.

 Along with progressive overload, a good squat routine is only good if it is used consistently.
 Remember the saying Rome wasn’t built in a day.
 Well, neither is a muscled body.
 In order to see results, lifters must consistently hit the gym and workout their key muscle groups.

-Perhaps the most important key to a good back squat workout routine or program is feeling good.
+Perhaps the most important key to a good back squat training routine or program is feeling good.
 A workout should be hard on the body and leave a person tired afterwards.

 But it should also leave a person feeling satisfied and proud of themselves.
 If a workout isn’t causing endorphins, or happy hormones, to flood the brain afterwards, then it might be time to switch up the routine for something different.